mjoyceGR/MESA2HYDRO/README.md

 The length of the file corresponds to the number of shells needed to reconstruct the sampled 1D density profile as a 3D particle distribution built of concentric shells.

-## Installation via Git/tarball--recommended
+## Recommended Installation: Git/tarball
 Cloning this git repository (or downloading the tarball) is the safest way to collect all software and dependencies:

 	git clone https://github.com/mjoyceGR/MESA2HYDRO.git

-After cloning/unpacking,
+Download and upack the .zip file via

+	unzip MESA2HYDRO-master.zip

+Download and upack a .tar file via

+	tar -xvf MESA2HYDRO-master.tar

+After cloning or unpacking, move to the head directory via

 	cd MESA2HYDRO/

-Run the following from the top level directory:
+Issue the following command in the top level directory

-	sudo python2 setup.py install

-or equivalently
+	python3 local_setup.py

+to install the package locally.

+To compile the Fortran components separately before installation, run

+	./setup.py build_ext

+followed by

-	make install
+	./setup.py install --user

-## Installation via Pip
+## Installation via pip

-MESA2HYDRO is also theoretically available via pip, but this will not be updated as frequently as the git repo:
+MESA2HYDRO is also theoretically available via pip, but this will not be updated as frequently as the git repo.
+WARNING: some issues may occur if you have multiple versions of pip installed.

+Using pip3, run

-	pip install MESA2HYDRO
+	pip3 install MESA2HYDRO

-In some cases, "pip2" and "python2" should replace "pip" and "python", respectively (i.e. if your default version is Python3--we will be releasing this package for Python3 shortly)
+In some cases, "pip" and "python" can/should replace "pip3" and "python3", respectively (i.e. if your default version is Python3)

 To upgrade, run

-	pip install --upgrade MESA2HYDRO==0.1.XXXX
+	pip install --upgrade MESA2HYDRO==1.1.XXXX

 where 0.1.XXXX is the lastest version number on https://pypi.org/manage/project/MESA2HYDRO/releases/